aimms/documentation/webui/mapV2-widget.rst

 .. image:: images/MapV2-StartLayout.png
     :align: center

-In the settings you will find the following:
+In the settings options editor one can find the following sections:

-•	Node Sets: Multiple node sets can be added here.
+*	Node Sets: Multiple node sets can be added here.
-•	Arc Sets: Multiple arc sets can be added here.
+*	Arc Sets: Multiple arc sets can be added here.
-•	Miscellaneous: Title, Zoom, Center Latitude and Longitude and Visibility can be controlled here.
+*	Miscellaneous: Title, Zoom, Center Latitude, Center Longitude and Visibility can be controlled here.
-•	Advanced: Add options for this widget are available here, if you’re an advanced AIMMS app developer you can make changes here as desired.
+*	Advanced: Advanced options for this widget are available here.
+An (advanced) app developer can make changes here as desired.

 .. image:: images/MapV2-StartAllOptions.png
     :align: center